 Staying in Cola Beach

 Cola Beach has a few beach huts facing the sea, on the hill.
 The two most noted ones are Cola Beach Resort and Blue Lagoon Resort.
 Most prices are above 6000 INR a night.
 It’s seen as a place for couples who come here to mate in the anonymity that a few places like this in Goa can offer.
 If you are looking for private stretches of sand to sunbathe or to just lie down without being troubled by hawkers or gawkers, this is the place to be.
-While Goa has seen lesser nude beaches since the 60’s, this place could allow you to not worry about inhibitions of buttoning up, since outsiders are not allowed inside the resort with their prying cameras.

 The Dwarka Eco Beach Resort is a good option to stay, apart from the Blue Lagoon Resort and the Cola Beach Resort (which also has exclusive tented properties).
 You can rest of the smaller properties on Cola here